Valley of Kings, Chile

 The Rio Serrano is a hidden gem of a river that is located in the far southern reaches of the Chilean Andes.
 It is situated in the infamous National Park of Torres Del Paine where the landscape is spectacular and the fishing is equally mesmerising.
 The river is host to a fantastic run of Chinook ‘King’ salmon that run each year.
-These are the largest of the salmonid family, this river has produced record fish of up to 30kg the normal size from 10 – 20kg.
+These are the largest of the salmonid family, this river has produced record fish of up to 30kg and the normal size is from 10kg – 20kg.

 “If, like us, you have been chasing that fish of a lifetime, this river can make dreams a reality!”